See why Mack Sails has become the biggest, small sail loft in the USA

 The Miter-Cut Genoa

 Full Batten Mainsails account for 80% of the mainsails we build today.
-Full battens permit maximized area (roach) and the battens do for mainsails what the miter does for genoas–maintain the shape.
-Many racers prefer just the top two batten full, the lower two nearer to normal—for slightly more control over the shape of the bottom of the sail.
-For most sailors and cruisers, all full battens make a faster, longer lasting and easier to set sail (our own boats, and America’s Cup boats, too, are rigged with all full battens).
+Full battens permit maximized area (roach) and the battens do for mainsails what the miter does for genoas – maintain the shape.
+Many racers prefer just the top two battens full, the lower two nearer to normal – for slightly more control over the shape of the bottom of the sail.
+For most sailors and cruisers all full battens make a faster, longer lasting and easier to set sail (our own boats, and America's Cup boats as well, are rigged with all full battens).
 All our full batten mainsails include Battslide, Rutgerson, or other devices to tension and transition the load (batten to mast) as standard equipment.
 We also make available the inclusion of Strong or Harken mast track systems at a package price.
-All mainsails come standard with shelf foot, tell tails, etc. See Special Features and Standards section.
+All mainsails come standard with shelf foot, tell tails, etc. See the Special Features and Standards section.

 Spinnakers / Cruising / Asymmetrical

 Asymmetrical Cruising Spinnakers have been discovered by, and refined for, the racing fraternity and have come a long way since the early versions we started producing in the 1970's.
 We developed and marketed the first cruising chute and sock combination for truly short handed use.
 We still use the same concept for short handed sailing but now it's coupled with our new TRUE asymmetrical spinnaker.
 This sail can only be produced using sophisticated computer programs as each of the more than 30 panels is distinctly different in shape and length.
 This sail is a far cry from the cruising chutes sold by most sailmakers, usually a spherical head with a fairly flat lower section, which is really symmetrical except for one corner (the clew) lifted higher.
 The popular code zero's are the genesis of the easements and are popularly fitted to a furler.
 This is most of what we see today.